 Luis F. Hess understands the most effective and aggressive strategies that can be used in the immigration courts to fight back against the increasingly hostile treatment of respondents in removal proceedings.
 He understands the substantive case law and knows the best strategies to fearlessly advocate on your behalf to lay the groundwork for your success.

-Luis F. Hess, an experienced immigration attorney in The Woodlands, helps his clients assert defenses to removal proceedings related to a criminal conviction.
+After a criminal conviction, he helps his clients assert defenses to removal proceedings.
 Other grounds for a deportation proceeding could include committing marriage fraud, violating the terms of a visa, or falsifying immigration documents.

 Defenses to a removal proceeding for a legal permanent resident or nonpermanent resident can include the cancellation of removal or a motion to reopen the removal proceeding.
 Alternatively, an immigration attorney can challenge the category of crime or the criminal conviction itself.